nytud/hunlp-GATE/README.md

 14. Now, open a terminal and issue the `sh xperm.sh` command in `Lang_Hungarian` directory under you GATE User Plugin Directory to add necessary execute permissions.
 15. If you want to use the *Huntag3*-based processing resources (NER, NP chunking) you need to run `Lang_Hungarian/resources/huntag3/setup_linux.sh` (Ubuntu, Debian Linux) to install required dependencies (superuser privileges will be required).

+###Method 2 (for developers):

-###Method 2 (using a clone of this repository):
+This method gives more control over the installation process, it uses a clone of this github repository.

-(*Optional: first build the plugin (see __Building the Lang_Hungarian plugin__), or just use the version already included in this repository.*)

 1. Clone this git repository to your machine.
+(*Optional: first build the plugin (see __Building the Lang_Hungarian plugin__), or just use the version already included in the repository.*)
-2. Obtain 3rd party tools not included in this repository:
+2. Obtain all necessary resources not included in this repository by running `complete.sh` (on Linux) *or* obtain these resources one by one:
+  * to use *HFST* morphological analyser, see the corresponding [README.md](https://github.com/dlt-rilmta/hunlp-GATE/tree/master/Lang_Hungarian/resources/hfst) about obtaining binaries
-  * If you want to use *Magyarlánc*, see `Lang_Hungarian/resources/magyarlanc/README.md` about obtaining binaries
+  * to use *Magyarlánc*, see the corresponding [README.md](https://github.com/dlt-rilmta/hunlp-GATE/tree/master/Lang_Hungarian/resources/magyarlanc) about obtaining binaries
-  * If you want to use *Huntag3* (NP chunking, NER):
+  * to use *Huntag3* (NP chunking, NER):
-    * Run `Lang_Hungarian/resources/huntag3/setup_linux.sh` (Ubuntu, Debian Linux) to install required dependencies for Huntag3 (superuser privileges required).
+    * Run `Lang_Hungarian/resources/huntag3/setup_linux.sh` (on Ubuntu or Debian Linux) to install required dependencies for Huntag3 (superuser privileges required).
-    * See `Lang_Hungarian/resources/huntag3/models/README.md` for obtaining trained models for Huntag3.
+    * See the [README.md](https://github.com/dlt-rilmta/hunlp-GATE/tree/master/Lang_Hungarian/resources/huntag3/models) for obtaining trained models for Huntag3.
-... or run `complete.sh` (on Linux) to obtain all resources not included in this repository.
-3. Copy the whole directory `Lang_Hungarian` into your GATE user plugin directory.
+3. Copy the whole directory `Lang_Hungarian` into your GATE user plugin directory (see __Plugin command-line installation__).
 4. Restart GATE Developer.
 You should now see **Lang_Hungarian** in the list of installed plugins.
-   If it's not there, check if your user plugin directory is set (see steps 2-4. in *Method 1.* above).
+   If it's not there, check if your user plugin directory is set (see steps 2-4. in __Method 1__ above).

 ##Files